MOB-YT/MOB-YT/README.md

 - 👀 I’m interested in Ethnical Hacking, UI/UX Design, Forex Trading ( Indices )  Specifically
 - 🌱 I’m currently learning Everything Listed ( You Can Never Stop Learing )
 - 💞️ I’m looking to collaborate on All Of The Above
 - 📫 How to reach me ...
+My Gmail

 <!---
 MOB-YT/MOB-YT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.